tathodtushar99/Bangalore-housing-price/README.md

 - Utilize Nginx as a web server with a reverse proxy setup to route API requests to the Flask server.

 🖥️ **Local and Cloud Setup:**
-- Detailed guides for setting up Nginx locally on Windows and on AWS EC2 (Ubuntu).
+- Detailed guides for setting up Nginx locally on Windows and on AWS EC2 (Ubuntu)
-- Tips for web accessibility and security considerations.
+- Tips for web accessibility and security considerations

 🔄 **Conclusion and Development Tips:**
 - Encouragement to watch the entire tutorial series for end-to-end deployment insights.
 - Emphasis on the joy of deploying code to production.

 🌐 **Additional Technical Details:**
-- Explains HTTP request standards, sets up routes, establishes reverse proxy, and more.
+- Explains HTTP request standards, sets up routes, establishes a reverse proxy, and more.
 - Promotes practice and provides a GitHub link for additional instructions.

 👍 **Encouragement:**